-- Enough room exists for installation and maintenance. - Enough room exists for the connecting pipe and drainpipe. - The ceiling is horizontal and its structure can sustain the weight of the indoor unit. - The air inlet and outlet are not impeded. - The airflow can fill the entire room. - There is no direct radiation from heaters. - Models with a cooling capacity of 9000Btu to 18000Btu only apply to one room.
+- Enough room exists for installation and maintenance. - Enough room exists for the connecting the pipe and drainpipe. - The ceiling is horizontal and its structure can sustain the weight of the indoor unit. - The air inlet and outlet are not blocked. - The airflow can fill the entire room. - There is no direct radiation from heaters.